 Once you have verified that your other wired and wireless computers are properly connected, your network is set up and working.
 You can now surf the Internet.
-Click "Next" to take you back to the main menu.
+Click "Next" to return to the main menu. section

 Step 1 Hardware Connections - Follow the Quick Installation Guide (QIG)